Tax cluster

 ✓Foreign real estate

-Annually, in section RW of the Redditi PF return
+Annually, in the RW section of the Redditi PF return

 -